semantic-flow/sflo-dendron-notes/sflo.concept.node-config.md

 - determines the "default" settings for this service instance from [[service.config]]
 - if the node has a [[sflo.concept.mesh.resource.element.node-component.config]] , the service will use any settings there that differ from its defaults
 - if config-inheritance is turned on for a node, the service will scan back up the hierarchy to compose any missing "non-default" settings
--  the result is an in-memory "shadow mesh" known as the [[service.components.config-map]] containing any non-default settings for the mesh
+-  the result is an in-memory "shadow mesh" known as the [[service.components.node-config-map]] containing any non-default settings for the mesh

 If calculated config matches the service defaults, they are ignored.